 • When using your mobile or mp3 player when out, don’t be distracted always remain aware of what is going on around you and who could be watching you

-If you are doing any festivals this year select the image above for some Top Tips from our officers on festivals & camping.
-We want you to enjoy your events safely and crime free so please consider some of our advice and info.
+If you are attending any festivals this year Select Here for some advice and tips from our officers on festivals & camping.
+We want you to enjoy your events safely and crime free so please take time to consider some of our advice and info.

 Don’t put up with people treating you badly when you are in a relationship, for information and advice visit: www.direct.gov.uk/thisisabuse